Part 2: Software licensing in video game development – a practical guide

 Warranties, Indemnities, Limitation of Liability.
 These provisions cover (i) what the software provider promises to the licensee; (ii) compensation for damage or loss and (iii) limitations to a software vendors’ responsibilities in respect of damage or loss caused under the licence agreement and by the software.

 Occasionally, the terms will require their licensees to provide unlimited compensation (an indemnity) for the software vendor’s loss, however that loss might arise.
-This is not always appropriate, but in practice it is difficult to negotiate out of this where the software vendor is more established and has a better bargaining power.
+This is not always appropriate, but in practice, it is difficult to negotiate out of this where the software vendor is more established and has better bargaining power.